Book 1: Foundations

 It usually doesn't.

 Because here's the counter-intuitive truth biology teaches: you can't inherit acquired characteristics.
 Your success in Market A is phenotype - the expression of your organizational DNA in specific conditions.
 Your DNA is the small set of core principles, processes, and capabilities that made you successful.
-When Starbucks expanded to Australia with 90 stores and failed spectacularly, closing 61 locations at a loss of $143 million, they learned this lesson brutally.
+When Starbucks expanded to Australia with 87 stores and failed spectacularly, closing 61 locations in July 2008 after accumulating $143 million in losses over eight years, they learned this lesson brutally.
 They tried to copy their U.S. phenotype (the stores, the products, the café culture) without realizing Australian coffee culture had different DNA requirements.

 This chapter explores how organisms replicate themselves and what that teaches us about organizational growth.
 We'll examine the molecular machinery of DNA replication, the strategic trade-offs between sexual and asexual reproduction, and the mechanisms organisms use to ensure fidelity while allowing adaptation.
 Then we'll see how companies that understand these principles build expansion strategies that work - and how companies that don't, fail predictably.